 In this article, we are going to learn how to perform “Cloud Testing”.
 In order to understand this, we need to know the Cloud Computing concept first.
 This article explains about Cloud Computing, Cloud Testing, and the major challenges with testing in the cloud.

 Several years ago, the industry witnessed a new buzzword and technology called “virtualization”.
 With the advent of virtualization, the ideology of sharing computing resources across multiple operating systems in order to increase scalability, reduce capital costs and enable easy administration of the IT infrastructure, it became the backbone of several enterprises.

 In the past few years, IT has witnessed an evolution of virtualization in the form of cloud computing.
-Any novice to cloud must picture cloud computing as a model that views everything “As a Service”.
+Any novice to the cloud must picture cloud computing as a model that views everything “As a Service”.

-Real Life Example to Explain Cloud Computing:
+Real-Life Example to Explain Cloud Computing:

-At home, you need to make sure you have all the ingredients required for the meal, you need to make sure that the required preparation to cook the particular dish is done.
+At home, you need to make sure whether you have all the ingredients required for the meal, you need to make sure that the required preparation to cook the particular dish is done.
 You cook the food and the responsibility of keeping the surroundings tidy post the dish is cooked solely belongs to you.

 What You Will Learn: